troperville

 • ARIA.
 Three words: "Hill of Hope".
 Amano also likes on put wind turbines on the covers.

-• To Aru Majutsu no Index series: Wind turbines appear prominently, even though Academy City is really not that windy.
+• A Certain Magical Index series: Wind turbines appear prominently, even though Academy City is really not that windy.
 In one of the Railgun DVD specials, Mikoto goes on an extended rant about how impractical they are for an inland city and eventually concludes that they are actually consuming power in order to spin as part of a massive government conspiracy involving aliens and Mars.
 They do come in pretty handy to dissipate Accelerator's plasma ball, though.

-• Real Drive has a whole sequence where several turbines have to be turned on.
+• Real Drive has a sequence where several turbines have to be turned on.

-• Psychic Academy had honeycombed wind turbines stacked upon the titular school to give the whole setting a twenty minutes into the future flair.
+• Psychic Academy had honeycombed wind turbines stacked upon the titular school to give the whole setting a 20 Minutes into the Future flair.
 The series is from 1999.

-• In Gundam SEED, Lacus Clyne sings in a music video that has wind turbines in the background.
+• In Mobile Suit Gundam SEED, Lacus Clyne sings in a music video that has wind turbines in the background.
 The video is repeatedly shown throughout the show.

 • In Sonic X, Sonic blazes past a bunch of these, the resulting gust rapidly spinning them.
 It seems to make the city lights even brighter, and he notes how pretty said lights are from above.